 - witch hazel extract

-I buy my witch hazel from Mountain Rose Herbs, but you may be able to find a similar, high quality witch hazel at your local drug store.
-Just read the labels and compare.
+I buy organic witch hazel from Mountain Rose Herbs, but you should be able to find a similar, high quality witch hazel at your local drug store.

 Gather the rose petals, make sure they’re bug free and then stuff them into a jar.
 (Jar size will vary depending on how many petals you can gather.)
 You want to fill the jar rather full, but not packed too tightly.
 (If you don’t have fresh petals, you can use dried.
-You won’t get as stunning of a color, but it will still work!)
+You won’t get as stunning of a color, but it will still have beneficial properties.)

-NOTE: Depending on the color of your roses [& possibly type of witch hazel], you may end up with colors ranging from peach to pink to brown.
-I use a large portion of red and dark pink roses to get the beautiful ruby shade shown, so make a small test batch first and see if you like the resulting color that your flowers make.
+Depending on the color of your roses, you may end up with colors ranging from peach to pink to brown.
+I use a large portion of red and dark pink roses to get beautiful ruby or dark pink-red tones, so make a small test batch first and see if you like the resulting color that your flowers make.
 Don’t let your petals sit too long in the witch hazel – if you’ve reached a color you like, you can remove the petals before the week is up.

-Because witch hazel is not usually recommended for internal use, be sure to clearly mark it so that no one confuses it for what it is.
+Because witch hazel is not recommended for internal use, be sure to clearly mark it so that no one confuses it for what it is.
 If there’s any concern that a small child could get into it, just use vinegar instead.
-Rose Petal Vinegar also maintains its stunning color much longer.
-(Click HERE for the recipe for rose petal vinegar.)
+Rose Petal Vinegar also has a stunning color and beneficial effects.

 Okay, so this stuff is pretty, but what can you do with it?
 Here are a few ideas: